Peter Crowley (revolutionary): 1920s

+1930s

 In 1932, Peter applied for a military service pension under the Army Pensions Act 1932.
 However, nothing came of this due to his difficulties in getting to necessary medical certificate to prove his treatment in the Mater Hospital.
 On his 1935 pension application, he wrote that he was receiving a weekly salary of £2, 8 shillings and 7 pence as a paper keeper in the Department of Industry and Commerce.
 This sum included the cost of living expenses.

 Later life

 By the outbreak of the Civil War, Crowley, having been medically advised to leave Ireland, was living in the Bronx, New York, and working as a ticket agent for the Interborough Rapid Transit Company.
-He met his future wife, Minnie Daly (1906-1991) at a Síbín that her aunt owned during Prohibition.
-They married in 1928, and their first son, Peter Maurice Crowley, was born in New York in December 1929.
+He married Minnie Daly (1906-1991) in 1928, and their first son, Peter Maurice Crowley, was born in New York in December 1929.

 Crowley, believing that the "foot soldiers" of the war would be rewarded under the new Fianna Fáil government, returned to Ireland against the wishes of his wife Minnie, who wanted to stay in New York.
 He lived with his brothers in Ballylanders for about three months, and later moved to Collins Avenue, Dublin.
 Another son, Tadhg Crowley, was born to them in 1934.
 Crowley would spend the rest of his working life in the civil service.